Skip to contents

 RiboClass

-It is a list containing three main elements, individually described below:
+It is a list containing three main elements, as described below:

 1. Data: a list of dataframe, containing for each sample the 5’ and/or 3’ read-end counts provided by the user, and the calculated C-score.